MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/copilot-plugin-faq.md

 <summary> What is the certification process?</summary>

 After publishing the plugin, start the App Compliance flow in Partner Center.
-If Publisher Verification is incomplete, ensure that the App Compliance flow is completed before the Microsoft 365 Certification process.
-Then, complete Publisher Attestation, which gathers self-attested data about the plugin, company, and operations and is available at [Microsoft 365 App Compliance Program site](/microsoft-365-app-certification/teams/teams-apps).
+If [Publisher verification](/entra/identity-platform/publisher-verification-overview) is incomplete, ensure that the App Compliance flow is completed before Microsoft 365 Certification.
+Then, complete [Publisher Attestation](/microsoft-365-app-certification/docs/attestation), which gathers self-attested data about the plugin, company, and operations.
+For more information, see [Microsoft 365 App Compliance Program](/microsoft-365-app-certification/overview).

-To start the Microsoft 365 Certification process, upload initial documents that define the assessment scope for the plugin and operating environment.
-Depending on the scope, provide evidence for specific controls related to application security, operational security, and data handling/privacy.
+To start the [Microsoft 365 Certification process](/microsoft-365-app-certification/docs/certification), upload initial documents that define the assessment scope for the plugin and operating environment.
+Depending on the scope, provide evidence for specific controls related to application security, operational security, and data handling or privacy.
 If you build your plugin on Azure, you can use the App Compliance Automation Tool (ACAT) to scan the environment and generate evidence for several controls, reducing the manual workload.
+For more information, see [App Compliance Automation Tool for Microsoft 365](/microsoft-365-app-certification/docs/acat-overview).

 </details>
 </br>